First detection of tracks of radon progeny recoils by MIMAC: Conclusions

 \section{Conclusions}

-In this paper, we presented the first results of the analysis of the MIMAC data runs at the LSM.

-This analysis has shown a gas pollution by \Nucl{Rn}{222} demonstrated by the event rate exponentially decreasing giving a measured period compatible with \Nucl{Rn}{222}.
-We showed, for the first time, the observation of low energy nuclear recoil tracks from daughter nuclei of the \Nucl{Rn}{222} decay chain.
-Finally, using a new MIMAC observable called MPD, we have shown that it is possible to estimate the $z$ coordinate of the nuclear recoil track.
-We used this observable in order to isolate the anode contribution of RPR events from the volume and cathode ones.
+In this paper, we have presented the first results of the analysis of the MIMAC data runs at the LSM.
+We have shown, for the first time, the observation of low energy NR 3D tracks from daughter nuclei of the \Nucl{Rn}{222} decay chain.
+Finally, using a new MIMAC observable called MPD, we have shown that it is possible to separate anode events from volume and cathode events.
+We have used this observable in order to show the NR ionization energy spectra.
 This measurement shows the capability of the MIMAC detector and opens the possibility to explore the low energy recoil directionality signature.

 Even if the RPR measurement is a validation of the MIMAC detection strategy, it remains a background for dark matter directional detection.
-The next step will be the discrimination of this background.
-This discrimination will be possible using the MIMAC observables, such as the MPD, the coincidence between the chambers and the directionality and it will be described in a dedicated future work.
+The next step will be the discrimination of this background using the MIMAC observables, the coincidence between the chambers and their directionality.
+This analysis will be described in a dedicated future paper.

-As the radon gas emanation monitoring and its reduction are major topics for rare event experiments such as dark matter or double-$\beta$ decay search experiments, the new degrees of freedom, offered by the observation of 3D tracks describing these events by the MIMAC observables shed a new light on them improving their discrimination with respect to the rare events searched.
+The radon gas emanation monitoring and its reduction are major topics for rare event experiments such as dark matter or double-$\beta$ decay search experiments.
+The new degrees of freedom, offered by the observation of 3D low energy NR tracks describing these events shed a new light on them improving their localization and discrimination.